yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_boot_quickly.rst

 .. ifconfig:: CONFIG_part_variant in ('AM62AX')

     - Due to the implementation of OSPI-NAND software layer in MCU+ SDK, it has been observed that the read performance drops when tuning is skipped.
 This fix will be incoporated for 10.0 SDK release.

-.. ifconfig:: CONFIG_part_variant in ('AM62X')

-    - OSPI stage 2 will not skip tuning by default on AM62X